911 transcripts reveal chaotic scene as gunman killed 18 people in Maine

 PORTLAND, Maine (AP) — Emergency calls pouring into dispatch centers as a gunman opened fire with an assault rifle reflected the chaos of the unfolding situation as shots rang out first at a bowling alley, then minutes later at a bar.

-The 911 transcripts released on Monday showed that people began identifying the shooter soon after the photo was released to the public.
-The transcripts captured tense moments including dispatchers staying on the phone with callers, providing encouragement and telling them to wait for police to announce their arrival.
+The 911 transcripts of the Oct.
+25 shooting, the deadliest in Maine history, were released on Monday.
+They showed that people began identifying the shooter soon after the photo was released to the public.
+The transcripts also captured tense moments including dispatchers staying on the phone with callers, providing encouragement and telling them to wait for police to announce their arrival.

 “Just keep those around you as quiet as possible.
 If you hear the police announce themselves, make yourselves known, but otherwise I want you to stay down and stay quiet, okay?” one dispatchers said in the transcripts, released in response to a Freedom of Access Act request by The Associated Press and other news organizations.